albhasan/dotvim/README.md

 ## TODO:

 + Move color schemas to the right place in the directory tree.
 + Prettier lint is not working.
 ALE has no vim files about its configuration.
+Either remove it or fix it.
 + styler is not working.
+Either remove it or fix it.
++ define a linter for text file.
+Either write-good or proselint.
+Is ALE using the file extension to figure the file type?